jdegand/link-sharing-app-frontend/README.md

 - `computed` does not seem to work with guards.
 - Checking signals with conditionals is problematic.
 See [Github](https://github.com/angular/angular/issues/49161) for more.
 - So creating a simple guard to prevent a user from visiting `login` and `register` when authenticated has been difficult.
-- It is important to keep in mind that the register route is lazy loaded.
-I think the `register` route is reloaded and the signal is initially `undefined` again.
+- It is also important to keep in mind that the register route is lazy loaded.
-- There are subtle differences between using `navigate` and `navigateByUrl`.
-The choice could affect how Angular sees the `URL Tree`.
+- Since auth signal is only saved in memory, a refresh or typing a url erases the signal state.
 - I have removed both links from the navbar but a user can visit those routes from the url.

 ## Continued Development